railcar

 What it does

-Given a Rails app directory, Railcar parses the source code, applies a chain of AST transformations, and generates a Crystal application that compiles and runs.
+Given a Rails app directory, Railcar parses the source code, applies a chain of AST transformations, and generates a Crystal, Elixir, Go, Python, Rust, or TypeScript application.

 Source (.rb or .cr)